DawidBialek/ToDo-List/README.md

 # To-do App

-Todo is an Spring based application written in Java.
+Todo is a Spring based application written in Java.

 ## Installation